once-ui-system/magic-portfolio/README.md

 Distributed under the CC BY-NC 4.0 License.
 - Commercial usage is not allowed.
 - Attribution is required.
+- You can extend the license to commercial use by purchasing a [Once UI Pro](https://once-ui.com/pricing) license.

 See `LICENSE.txt` for more information.